orca8-dev/project-EEG/README.md

 ## Current status

-Working on DEAP database and implement Emotional Analysis using python language
+Working on DEAP database and implementing Emotional Analysis using python language